the-full-stack/fsdl-text-recognizer/admin/outstanding_tasks.md

 ## Now

-- check up on the iam training I kicked off on the farm
-- if it's not 90%+, kick off another training with

 - [ ] 1 make the app.py use the joint model
     - [ ] set up data monitoring test for that (inverted image)
 - [ ] 1 @saurabh add ImageDataGenerator output images to iam-paragraphs notebook